 As artist in residence in Sweden Nao created the installation, This Place is Made of Rocks.
 “I found that Stockholm was a kind of utopia – a city built on socialist ideology and that it was made up of seven or eight rocks big enough to be islands.
 I was brought up in Japan where haphazard cityscape is as common as the earthquakes that hit the islands.
 Most buildings are constructed in wood and fire was a common hazard.
 This creates the sense that things are built, destroyed and built again.
 In contrast, Stockholm is hard, stable, immovable, solid and creates a physically and psychologically strong foundation on which to build a society.
 This is what inspired my installation.”

-As well as working as a ceramist, Matsunaga is an exhibition consultant for the Victoria and Albert Museum, among others, as well as a site and tent installer for Cirque du Soleil.
-He also teaches children with behavioural problems.
+As well as working as a ceramist, Nao is an exhibition consultant for the Victoria and Albert Museum, among others, as well as a site and tent installer for Cirque du Soleil.